EMPLOYEE COVID-19 VACCINE INFORMATION

 - I am not a student, but I will attend a short, non-degree executive education program or meeting.
 Am I subject to this requirement?

 No. However, we strongly encourage all visitors to Grounds to be vaccinated.
 Unvaccinated visitors are subject to public health requirements as outlined in University Policy SEC-045.

 - What if my entire course of study occurs online?

 You are not subject to the vaccine requirement unless you plan to come to Grounds to utilize in-person resources, such as the library or collaboration spaces.
 However, please note that this is not the case for most UVA students.
 Consult your program director if you are unsure whether your program is classified as an online program.

-Will there be a fully remote/virtual option for students who are enrolled in the fall but are not vaccinated?
+Will there be a fully remote/virtual option for students who are enrolled but are not vaccinated?

 No. Only students enrolled in our online programs will have a fully remote/virtual experience.
 All other programs will resume in-person instruction.